Event Registration FAQ's

 What kind of events are suitable to organise?

-Activities can range from walks, talks, festivals, tours, lectures, storytelling, exhibitions, historical re-enactments, craft demonstrations, workshops to outdoor activities.
-For more event ideas see our 100 Event Ideas booklet.
-Many heritage sites and historic buildings offer free admission or special concessions.
+Activities can range from walks, talks, festivals, family activities, tours, music, storytelling, exhibitions, historical re-enactments, craft demonstrations, workshops or outdoor activities.
+See our 100 Event Ideas for inspiration!

 How can my community benefit from organising an event during National Heritage Week?